accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - For large texts, the contrast value is 3:1 at least.
 1. If this is the case, the criterion is validated.

-Note: It is possible to use the application **[Accessibility Inspector](methodologie.md#applications-de-tests)**{lang=en} available on macOS to carry out a quick assessment of screen contrasts.
+Note: It is possible to use the application **[Accessibility Inspector](methodologie.md#applications-de-tests)** available on macOS to carry out a quick assessment of screen contrasts.
 The software has an “Audit” functionality. which allows automatic testing of certain text and graphic elements of the screens.
 This functionality does not detect all contrast defects; additional tests following the methodology described above will be necessary.

 ###### Android

 1. If it exists in the application, activate the replacement mechanism to display the application with a sufficient contrast ratio.
 1. Identify texts on the screen, texts contained in graphic elements and texts embedded in videos which could cause contrast problems.
-1. Activate the **Colour Contrast Analyzer**{lang=en} software on the computer and capture the foreground and background colors on the mobile terminal:
+1. Activate the **Colour Contrast Analyzer** software on the computer and capture the foreground and background colors on the mobile terminal:
 - By [broadcasting the screen of the mobile terminal to the computer](methodologie.md#broadcast-l-ecran-du-mobile-terminal)&nbsp;;
 - By taking [screenshots](methodologie.md#realiser-des-captures-d-ecran) of the elements to be evaluated (and importing them onto the computer).
 1. Check: